lukasvida/skills-hello-github-actions/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# Idem testovat po osme
+# Idem testovat po devate, uz to ide

 _Create a GitHub Action and use it in a workflow._